owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 - A url and port
 - A socket
-- Streaming the data from the commandline via a pipe with a configured executable
+- Streaming the data from the command-line via a pipe with a configured executable

 Files are checked when they are either uploaded or updated, whether that’s when they’re edited or saved, but *not* when they are downloaded.